Airtable-Labs/upsert-examples/javascript/using_node-fetch/README.md

 The example code in this repository assumes your base has a table with the following fields: First Name (Single line text), Last Name (Single line text), Unique ID (Single line text), Job Title (Single line text), and Hire Number (Number).
-You can create a copy of a sample base with 200 records prepopulated [here](https://airtable.com/shrgakIqrpwtkQL2p).
+You can create a copy of a sample base with 200 records pre-populated [here](https://airtable.com/shrgakIqrpwtkQL2p).

 ---